willclarktech/lesson-private-set-intersection/README.md

 ## Coding exercise

-Your task is to fill out the functionality for the interfaces defined in `./code/private_set_intersection.stub.py`.
-You can run the tests against your own code by renaming this file to `./code/private_set_intersection.py` and running `pytest`, but you might want to keep a copy of the file which currently exists at that location because it contains a valid solution.
+Your task is to fill out the functionality for the interfaces defined in `./code/private_set_intersection.py`.
+You can run the tests against your code by running `pytest`.

 Be aware that the test is just a simple check that you’re heading in the right direction, it’s not supposed to be particularly robust.
 Write more tests if you find it helpful!